JiHong88/suneditor/README.md

 // ETC------------------------------------------------------------------------------------------------------------
 placeholder     : The placeholder text.                              default: null {String}
-linkProtocol    : Default protocol for the links. ('link', 'image', 'video', 'audio')
-                  This applies to all plugins that enter the internet url.   default: null {String}
 icons           : You can redefine icons.                            default: null {Object}
                   ex) {
                       bold: '<span class="se-icon-text">B</span>',